cs1302uga/cs1302-tutorials/github-setup.md

 ## Setting up SSH Keys

-Before you can push and pull to private repositories hosted on GitHub from your Nike account, you will need to create an SSH public/private key pair on Nike.
+Before you can push and pull to private repositories hosted on GitHub from your Odin account, you will need to create an SSH public/private key pair on Odin.
 This will allow you to give a public key to GitHub (think of it as a padlock) that GitHub can use to authenticate your requests in addition to or in lieu of your GitHub username and password.
 It's sufficient to think of this key-based authentication process as you unlocking the public key (i.e., the padlock) using your private key -- the Git program will do this with GitHub so long as the key pair is setup correctly.

-1. Login to Nike.
+1. Login to Odin.

 1. **Before you type the following command,** please note that it will prompt you to answer questions.
 Do **NOT** change any values when prompted -- simply press return until the command is finished